inviqa/SysAdmin/rpi_wallboard/README.md

 #TODO
 * automate installation of config.txt
-* fix duplicated rc.local patching if the script is run twice
 * move rc_local.parch to /boot
 * before downloading the files from git make sure that they are not already in the current directory (or in boot)